lucassabreu/mk2slide/docs/install.md

 _If none of the OS above is yours, here is the Pandoc page about Install: [click here](https://pandoc.org/installing.html)_

 Once you have the repository and `pandoc`, just go the repository folder and execute the command `sudo make install`, and then you will be able to use the command `mk2slide` anywhere in your system.

+---

+Now you can create your own slides.
+See [Usage](usage.md) if need help !